-The Plan of Action for all three Districts is similar to the one in 2002, with the exception of some fixed monitoring station changes and some QA/QC modifications.
+The Plan of Action for all three Districts is similar to the one in 2003, with the exception of some fixed monitoring station changes.

-A NMFS Forum Water Quality Team Subcommittee met in 2001 and 2002 to consider actions concerning RPA 132 of the Biological Opinion.
-RPA 132 calls for a plan to conduct a systematic review and evaluation of the TDG fixed monitoring stations in the forebays of all the mainstem Columbia and Snake River dams, in coordination with the Water Quality Team.

-The Fixed Monitoring Station (FMS) Subgroup of the Water Quality Team (WQT) met on November 12, 2002 to complete the review of the FMS system for the Federal Columbia River Power System (FCRPS).
-The recommendations shown below in Table 1 are for the 2003 spill season.
+A NOAA Fisheries Forum Water Quality Team Subcommittee has meet every year since 2001 in the fall to consider actions concerning RPA 132 of the Biological Opinion.
+RPA 132 calls the action agencies to develop a plan and conduct a systematic review and evaluation of the TDG fixed monitoring stations in the forebays of all the mainstem Columbia and Snake River dams, in coordination with the Water Quality Team.
+The Fixed Monitoring Station (FMS) Subgroup of the Water Quality Team (WQT) met on December 9th, 2003 to complete the review of the FMS system for the Federal Columbia River Power System (FCRPS).
+After consideration of the discussions at this meeting, the following recommendations (Table 1) for changes to the FMS have been established:

-Table 1

-Fixed Monitoring Station Subgroup Recommendations for 2003 Spill Season
+Table 1 Fixed Monitoring Station Subgroup Recommendations for 2004 Spill Season